paulb00th/galapagos/content/en/our-diving/our-diving.md

 You can further progress your SCUBA training by taking the Advanced Open Water course.
 This lifelong qualification, usually taught over 3 days, is designed to improve your technique and introduce you to new diving skills – building your experience, confidence, and capabilities.

 The theory component of the course is taught digitally, with an extensive array of online materials allowing you to tailor your study.
 The practical component encompasses five blue water dives, the following two of which are compulsory:
-1)  A deep dive taking you and your PADI instructor far beyond the 18 m ‘Open Water’ limit.
+1)  A deep dive taking you and your PADI/SSI instructor far beyond the 18 m ‘Open Water’ limit.
 During the preparation for this you will learn about how to plan for deep diving, so that it’s both safe and fun.

 2)  An underwater navigation dive that will build on the skills learned during your ‘Open Water’ course and teach you about more complex navigational practice.